pattazl/showKeyBoard/readme.md

 10. Show the last N keystrokes (not saved)
 11. Support gamepad joystick and button detection.
 12. Support the synchronization of multiple device records through third-party tools (FreeFileSync is recommended)
+13. Supports historical app usage duration statistics, as well as trend analysis of daily usage duration and app count

 ## System Requirements